Can You Really Experience America’s Founding in Just One Week?

 Day 7 – Capital Hill & Homeward Bound

 Our last day included tours of Ford’s Theatre, the FBI and the US Capitol Building.
-After a final walk through the Natural History Museum, we flew back home exhausted but fulfilled from our whirlwind founding history tour.

 How did you manage to fit so much into just one week?

 I am also meticulously organized and put everything onto a Notion Spreadsheet that is easily shared with others.
-Notion is like Excel but on serious.
-This can house all the times, confirmation numbers, links to tickets and everything you need.
+Notion is similar to Excel, but with a serious twist.

 Notion is free and they have an app, which is perfect for traveling.